On the Overlooked Pitfalls of Weight Decay and How to Mitigate Them: A Gradient-Norm Perspective

-\textbf{Empirical results. } Figure \ref{fig:cifaradam} shows the learning curves of AdamS, AdamW, and Adam on several benchmarks.
-In our experiments, AdamS always leads to lower test errors, and sometimes leads to lower training losses.
-However, Figure \ref{fig:adamlosserror} shows that, even if with similar or higher training losses, AdamS still generalizes significantly better than AdamW, Adam, and popular Adam variants.
+\textbf{Generalization.} Figure \ref{fig:cifaradam} shows the learning curves of AdamS, AdamW, and Adam on several benchmarks.
+In our experiments, AdamS always leads to lower test errors.
+Figure \ref{fig:adamlosserror} in Appendix shows that, even if with similar or higher training losses, AdamS still generalizes significantly better than AdamW, Adam, and recent Adam variants.
 Figure \ref{fig:cifarresnet34all} displays the learning curves of all adaptive gradient methods.
-The test performance of other models can be found in Table \ref{table:test}.
-Simply fixing weight decay in Adam by SWD even outperforms recent Adam variants.
-Figure \ref{fig:wdcifar10} further demonstrates that AdamS consistently outperforms Adam and AdamW under various weight decay hyperparameters.
-According to Figure \ref{fig:wdcifar10}, we also notice that the optimal decoupled weight decay hyperparameter in AdamW can be very different from $L_{2}$ regularization and stable weight decay, but the corresponding optimal weight decay rates of three weight decay implementations are often similar.
-Finally, AdamS also outperforms AdamW and Adam significantly on the Language Modeling experiment, seen in Figure \ref{fig:lstmadam}.
-We leave the experiments with cosine annealing schedulers and warm restarts \citep{loshchilov2016sgdr} in Appendix \ref{sec:cosinewarm}, which also support that AdamS yields superior test performance.
+The test performance of other models can be found in Table \ref{table:cifar}.
+The results on ImageNet (See Figure \ref{fig:imagenet} in Appendix) shows that, AdamS can also make improvements over AdamW.
+Simply scheduling weight decay for Adam by SWD even outperforms complex Adam variants.
+We report that most Adam variants surprisingly generalize worse than SGD (See Appendix \ref{sec:appresult}).